Stephen Strasburg

-Stephen James Strasburg (/ˈstrɑːsbɜːrɡ/; born July 20, 1988) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
-Strasburg was selected by Washington with the first overall pick in the 2009 Major League Baseball draft.
-He made his major league debut in 2010 and is a three-time All-Star.
+Stephen James Strasburg (/ˈstrɑːsbɜːrɡ/; born July 20, 1988) is an American former professional baseball pitcher who is currently an assistant with the San Diego State Aztecs baseball program.
+He spent his entire 13-year Major League Baseball (MLB) career with the Washington Nationals.
+He is a three-time All-Star and a member of the Nationals team that won the 2019 World Series.